Smuggler's Cove (bar)

-Smuggler's Cove is a tiki bar in the Hayes Valley neighborhood of San Francisco, California.
+Smuggler's Cove is a tiki bar in the Hayes Valley neighborhood of San Francisco, California, United States.
 It was founded in 2009 by Martin Cate, who now co-owns the bar with his wife Rebecca.
-The three-story bar offers the largest selection of rums of any bar in the United States, with over 1,300 varieties as of 2025.
+The three-story bar offers the largest selection of rums of any bar in the US, with over 1,300 varieties as of 2025.
 The bar's menu features 80 cocktails, including classics of the tiki canon and some original recipes.

 Widely considered one of the world's greatest tiki bars, Smuggler's Cove was named the best cocktail bar in the United States by Tales of the Cocktail in 2016, and it appeared on The World's 50 Best Bars six years in a row, between 2011 and 2016.

 History

 Smuggler's Cove founder Martin Cate first encountered tiki culture at a Trader Vic's bar in Washington, D.C.
 Inspired by the bar's decor, in 1998, he and his wife Rebecca built a tiki bar in their apartment's spare bedroom.
 In 2004, Cate abandoned his job in transportation logistics and successfully applied for a job at a Trader Vic's in San Francisco despite having no formal bartending experience.
 He later became a co-owner of Alameda tiki bar Forbidden Island, before leaving the bar in February 2009.

 On June 4, 2009, Cate announced plans to open Smuggler's Cove at an undisclosed location in San Francisco, alongside a browser game that progressively unveiled clues about the bar's location on a treasure map.
 The announcement was met with widespread excitement from the cocktail community throughout the United States, with The New York Times calling Cate "an acknowledged master of both the rum cocktail and of tiki culture" and Eater SF naming him a "local bar legend" before the bar opened.

 Smuggler's Cove opened to the public on December 8, 2009, following a limited media preview night four days beforehand.
 The bar took the place of Jade Bar, which previously occupied all three floors of the space.
 As of 2016, Smuggler's Cove has been co-owned by Martin and Rebecca Cate.